 "We are excited that Akuo has selected our system to support the important work in getting renewable energy assets to reach their full potential.
 We look forward to a long term and successful relationship" says Peter Hansen, Managing Director at Bazefield Americas.

 The system is in use by a range of notable clients such as EDF Luminus, ReNew, Brookfield Renewables, ConEdison, Equinor, within a range of others clients.
-Bazefield is the state-of-the-art product when digitalizing renewable energy O&M.
+EnOS Bazefield is the state-of-the-art product when digitalizing renewable energy O&M.

 3E and Bazefield have collaborated with ReNew Power for digitalizing O&M for ReNew's 4,100 MW utility scale wind and solar energy portfolio.